Is Texas a Compact State for Nursing?

 Wondering what it’s like to be a nurse?
 Check out this blog article that walks through a day in the life of a nurse.

-As we mentioned above, upon passing the NCLEX, you’ll receive your initial nursing licensure.
+Upon passing the NCLEX, you’ll receive your initial nursing licensure.
 If you applied for a multistate license in a state that is part of the compact agreement, you are also eligible to work as a nurse in any other compact state.
-Score!

 Learn More about Nursing School at UST